chrisjdallmann/feco-inhibition/data/README.md

 `control_silencing.parquet`: Behavioral data for optogenetic silencing of tethered walking control flies.

 ## RNA-seq data
-`rna-seq.xlsx`: RNA-seq data for hook, claw, and club neurons.
+`rna-seq.xlsx`: RNA-seq data for claw, hook, and club neurons.

 ## Connectome data
 `fanc_dn_information.xlsx`: Connectome identifiers, predicted neurotransmitters, and community names for descending neurons of interest in the FANC connectome.

-`manc_v1_classifications.csv`: Connectome identifiers, names, and predicted neurotransmitter for neurons of the MANC connectome.
+`manc_v1_classifications.csv`: Classification of neurons of the MANC connectome (version 1.0).

-`manc_v1_completeness.csv`: Connectome identifiers for neurons of the MANC connectome that can be included in the simulation.
+`manc_v1_completeness.csv`: Connectome identifiers for neurons of the MANC connectome (version 1.0) that can be included in the simulation.

-`manc_v1_connectivity.parquet`: Weighted synaptic connectivity between neurons of the MANC connectome.
+`manc_v1_connectivity.parquet`: Weighted synaptic connectivity between neurons of the MANC connectome (version 1.0).